Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Cheapest Honda HR-V Insurance
+How to Find the Best Cheap Honda HR-V Insurance

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.